cliftondavies/Tic-Tac-Toe/README.md

 ## Game Rules

 Tic-tac-toe is a game for two players.
 The objective of the game is to get three in a row, either horizontally, vertically or diagonally.
 You play on a 3x3 game board.
-A board with the nine positions numbers as follows:
+A board with the nine positions, numbers as follows:

 ![screenshot](https://i.stack.imgur.com/p8t8I.png)